The CMB Bispectrum

 \subsection{Local model}

-The canonical local shape, which we have already introduced in (\ref{eq:localS}), covers a wide range of models where the non-Gaussianity is produced by local interactions.
+The canonical local shape covers a wide range of models where the non-Gaussianity is produced by local interactions.
 These models have their peak signal in ``squeezed" states where one $k_i$ is much smaller than the other two due to non-Gaussianity typically being produced on superhorizon scales.
 Single-field slow-roll inflation is dominated by the local shape, though $\fnllocal$ is tiny \cite{Maldacena2003,AcquavivaetAl2003}.
 The production of large non-Gaussianity during multiple field inflation \cite{RigopoulosShellardvanTent2006A,SeeryLidsey2005,VernizziWands2006} shows much greater promise of producing an observable signal through conversion of isocurvature into adiabatic perturbations.
 Large $\fnllocal$ can also be produced in curvaton models \citep{LindeMukhanov2006, LythUngarelliWands2003, BartoloMatarreseRiotto2004}, at the end of inflation from reheating mechanisms \cite{EnqvistetAl2005A} and also in more exotic scenarios such as (non-local) $p$-adic inflation \cite{BarnabyCline2008} and the ekpyrotic scenario \cite{LehnersRenauxPetel}.
 For more comprehensive references and recent examples please refer to the review, ref.~\cite{Chen2010}.

-The distinct mode decomposition of the local model has already been illustrated in fig.~\ref{fig:reconalpha}, together with the 3D CMB bispectrum in fig.~\ref{fig:3drecon} because they were used to validate this estimator methodology in section~\ref{sec:validation}.
-There are a number of differences from the constant model expansion reflecting the dominant signal along the edges of the tetrahedron, thus favouring higher order polynomials able to describe this localised signal.
+The distinct mode decomposition of the local model is illustrated in fig.~\ref{fig:localalpha}, together with the WMAP7 spectrum.
+The local model expansion is quite distinct from the constant model reflecting the dominant signal along the edges of the tetrahedron, and favouring the higher order polynomials needed to describe this localised signal.
 That is, as well as the periodic acoustic peak signal seen in the constant model ($n=3,4,5$), the spectrum is otherwise dominated by pure modes $n=9,\,15,\,26$ with $prs = \{003\}, \{004\}, \{005\}$.
-The expansion is not as rapidly convergent but the eigenmode partial sum achieves a 94\% correlation by $n=31$.
+The expansion is not as rapidly convergent but the eigenmode partial sum achieves a 98\% correlation by $n=51$.